abhishek751982/Notes-app/README.md

 # notes-app

-It is a Full stack MERN project, integrated CRUD API where user can create, update and delete notes using Node.js, Express.js, React.js and MongoDB.
+A simple and intuitive notes application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This application allows users to create, update, and delete notes seamlessly.

 ## TechStack